List of tallest buildings in Moncton

 This list of tallest buildings in Moncton ranks buildings in Moncton, New Brunswick by height.
 The City of Moncton and its metropolitan area (Dieppe and Riverview) is the largest in New Brunswick, a Canadian province in the Atlantic region.
-Its skyline is dominated by the Bell Aliant Tower, constructed in 1971 at a height of 127 m (417 ft), approximately equivalent to the height of a 32-storey building.
+Its skyline is dominated by the Bell Aliant Tower, constructed in 1971 at a height of 127 m (417 ft), Residential/General: Roughly 34 to 35+ stories (assuming 3-4 m per floor).
 The Bell Aliant Tower is the fifteenth tallest free-standing structure in all four Atlantic provinces.

 The tallest building in the city is the 20-storey, 80.8 m Assumption Place.
 The complex, with its two adjoining mid rise structure, was completed in 1972.
-The second tallest building in the city is the Blue Cross Centre, standing at only 43 m tall with 9 storeys.
-As of 2025, the city contains 1 high-rise over 80 m and 10 high-rise buildings that exceed 35 m in height.
-The most recent high-rises built in Moncton is the Three Sisters along the River development, a residential complex consisting of three 15-storey high-rises.
+The second tallest building in the city is The Three Sisters along the River Complex, standing at only 49 m tall with 16 storeys each except for building 3.
+As of 2026, the city contains 1 high-rise over 80 m and 11 high-rise buildings that exceed 35 m in height.
+The most recent high-rises built in Moncton is the Three Sisters along the River development, a residential complex consisting of three 16-storey high-rises.

 Tallest buildings

-This list ranks Moncton high-rises and skyscrapers that stand at least 35 m tall, based on CTBUH height measurement standards.
+This list ranks Moncton high-rises and skyscrapers that stand at least 25 m tall, based on CTBUH height measurement standards.
 This includes spires and architectural details but does not include antenna masts.
 Freestanding observation and/or telecommunication towers, while not habitable buildings, are included for comparison purposes; however, they are not ranked.
 One such tower is the Bell Aliant Tower.
+Aliant Tower consists of is a 127 metre high microwave tower of reinforced concrete on a concrete base located on the southwest corner of Botsford Street and Queen Street in Downtown Moncton.